Workshops

 Mentoring

-How a session goes
+How a mentoring session works

-In short: you send me a story; I read it loads of times; I make notes and annotations; then a week to ten days later, we have a phone call (90-120 minutes) and talk the hell out of the work, using the story as a springboard for a frank, exploratory conversation about what you’re seeking to do, what you’re actually doing, what you’re afraid of doing, what’s holding you back, and where you might go next.
-After the session, I send you my notes and any relevant reading recommendations.
-Along the way, I’ll invoice you or whatever funding body is supporting the session, and get paid.
+Generally, it might go something like this: you send me a story; I read and re-read it multiple times, making copious notes and detailed annotations; then we have a phone call (90-120 minutes) and talk the hell out of the work, using the story as a springboard for a frank, exploratory conversation about what you’re seeking to do, what you’re actually doing, what you’re afraid of doing, what’s holding you back, and where you might go next.
+As we talk, I give my account of the story, and provide – where appropriate – editorial feedback on the technical facets, such as point of view, handling of time, story structure, sentence editing, character motivation, dialogue, creating action, conveying interiority etc. After the session, I send you my notes and annotations in a marked-up Word doc, along with relevant reading recommendations.
+Afterwards, I’ll be on hand for any follow-up questions or queries.
+If the process works for us both, we can go again, when you’re ready, with another story.

 Before all this, we’ll likely have had an intro session where we discussed what you're working on, what you might like to work on, and what our sessions might involve.
 Sometimes the author is still feeling these things out, and that's all good and natural and all part of the conversation.